martyboggs/threejs-world/_posts/2017-01-05-eliminate-errors-in-threejs.md

 WebGL: too many errors, no more errors will be reported to the console for this context.

+// THREE.WebGLRenderer: TypeError: _canvas.getContext is not a function
+// Cannot read property 'getExtension' of undefined

 BABYLON.SmartCollection is not a constructor